dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 * **Enabled**
   * Self-explanatory, either enables or disables the kext
 * **ExecutablePath**
-  * Path to the actual executable is hidden within the kext, you can see what path your kext has by right-clicking and selecting `Show Package Contents`.
-Generally, they'll be `Contents/MacOS/Kext` but some have kexts hidden within under `Plugin` folder.
-Do note that plist only kexts do not need this filled in.
+  * Path to the actual executable is hidden within the kext, you can see kext's path by right-clicking and selecting `Show Package Contents`.
+Generally, they'll be `Contents/MacOS/Kext` but some have kexts hidden under `Plugin` folder.
+Do note that plist-only kexts do not need this filled in.
   * ex: `Contents/MacOS/Lilu`
 * **PlistPath**
   * Path to the `info.plist` hidden within the kext